 Energy Transition: The Path to Net Zero

-Momentum is quickly growing as the 24th World Petroleum Congress is only days away.
+Momentum is growing as the 24th World Petroleum Congress is only days away.

 The 24th WPC is an opportunity to bring together global thought leaders to have candid dialogue around what it takes to achieve net-zero emissions and the role of the oil and gas sector in the energy transition.